-The CityGML conceptual model does not put any restriction on the usage of specific geometry types as defined in ISO 19107.
-For example, 3D surfaces could be represented in a dataset using 3D polygons, 3D meshes – i.e. as triangulated irregular networks, or by non-uniform rational B-spline surfaces (NURBS).
+The CityGML CM does not put any restriction on the usage of specific geometry types as defined in ISO 19107.
+For example, 3D surfaces could be represented in a dataset using 3D polygons or 3D meshes such as triangulated irregular networks (TINS) or by non-uniform rational B-spline surfaces (NURBS).
 However, an encoding may restrict the usage of geometry types.
 For example, curved lines like B-splines or clothoids, or curved surfaces like NURBS could be disallowed by explicitly defining null encodings for these concepts in the encoding specification (c.f.
 Section 7.1 above).

-Note that the conceptual schema of ISO 19107 allows that composite geometries can be given by a recursive aggregation for every primitive type of the corresponding dimension.
+Note that the conceptual schema of ISO 19107 allows composite geometries to be defined by a recursive aggregation for every primitive type of the corresponding dimension.
 This aggregation schema allows the definition of nested aggregations (hierarchy of components).
 For example, a building geometry (CompositeSolid) can be composed of the house geometry (CompositeSolid) and the garage geometry (Solid), while the house’s geometry is further decomposed into the roof geometry (Solid) and the geometry of the house body (Solid).
 This is illustrated in Figure 4.

 Figure 4.
 Recursive aggregation of objects and geometries in CityGML (graphic: IGG Uni Bonn).

-While CityGML does not employ the topology classes from ISO 19107, topological relations between geometries can be established by sharing geometries (typically parts of the boundary) between different geometric objects.
+While the CityGML CM does not employ the topology classes from ISO 19107, topological relations between geometries can be established by sharing geometries (typically parts of the boundary) between different geometric objects.
 One part of real-world space can be represented only once by a geometry object and is referenced by all features or more complex geometries which are defined or bounded by this geometry object.
 Thus redundancy can be avoided and explicit topological relations between parts are maintained.

 Basically, there are three cases for sharing geometries:

 First, two different semantic objects may be spatially represented by the same geometry object.
-For example, if a foot path is both a transportation feature and a vegetation feature, the surface geometry defining the path is referenced both, by the transportation object and by the vegetation object.
+For example, if a foot path is both a transportation feature and a vegetation feature, the surface geometry defining the path is referenced by both the transportation object and by the vegetation object.

 Second, a geometry object may be shared between a feature and another geometry.
-For example, a geometry defining a wall of a building may be referenced twice: by the solid geometry defining the geometry of the building, and by the wall feature.
+For example, a geometry defining a wall of a building may be referenced twice: By the solid geometry defining the geometry of the building, and by the wall feature.

 Third, two geometries may reference the same geometry, which is in the boundary of both.
 For example, a building and an adjacent garage may be represented by two solids.
 The surface describing the area where both solids touch may be represented only once and it is referenced by both solids.
 As it can be seen from Figure 4, this requires partitioning of the respective surfaces.

 In general, B-Rep only considers visible surfaces.
 However, to make topological adjacency explicit and to allow the possibility of deletion of one part of a composed object without leaving holes in the remaining aggregate, touching elements are included.
 Whereas touching is allowed, permeation of objects is not in order to avoid the multiple representation of the same space.

-Another example for sharing geometry objects that are members of the boundaries in different higher-dimensional geometry objects is the sharing of point geometries or curve geometries, which make up the outer and inner boundaries of a polygon.
-This would allow that each point is only represented once, and different polygons could reference this point geometry.
-The same applies to the representation of curves for transportation objects like roads, whose end points could be shared e.g. between different road segments to topologically connect them.
+Another example of sharing geometry objects that are members of the boundaries in different higher-dimensional geometry objects is the sharing of point geometries or curve geometries, which make up the outer and inner boundaries of a polygon.
+This means that each point is only represented once, and different polygons could reference this point geometry.
+The same applies to the representation of curves for transportation objects like roads, whose end points could be shared such as between different road segments to topologically connect them.